 The City completed a Chesapeake Bay TMDL Action Plan that details the means and methods to meet the Phase I (5%) target reductions for nitrogen, phosphorus and sediment from stormwater runoff that must be implemented no later than the end of the current 5-year MS4 permit period (by June 30, 2018).
 The Draft Chesapeake Bay TMDL Phase I (5%) Action Plan was posted for public comment during June 2015.
 The comment-response table and the final Chesapeake Bay TMDL 5% Action Plan can be found below.

-The Draft Chesapeake Bay TMDL Phase 2 (40%) Action Plan is posted below for public comment.
-The comment period will end on August 15, 2019.
-Submit comments to MS4ProgramPlan@alexandriava.gov or mail to:
+The Final Chesapeake Bay TMDL Phase 2 (40%) Action Plan is posted below.
+Send questions about the plan to MS4ProgramPlan@alexandriava.gov or mail to:

 Transportation and Environmental Services